Abdul Kahar Othman: Criminal record

 Abdul Kahar first broke the law at around 18 years of age, and he had been going in and out of prison for various offences, mostly drug crimes.
 Abdul Kahar's heroin addiction from his youth also led to him spending time at the state-run drug rehabilitation centres for several times.
 He even served a sentence of ten years' preventive detention from 1995 to 2005 due to his recalcitrance and long criminal record.
-Preventive detention in Singapore is a special type of imprisonment reserved for recalcitrant offenders aged at least 30 years old and have at least three previous convictions since turning 16, and this detention order, which may last between seven to 20 years, do not allow an early release on parole for good behaviour.
+Preventive detention in Singapore is a special type of imprisonment reserved for recalcitrant offenders aged at least 30 years old and have at least three previous convictions since turning 16, and this detention order, which may last between seven and 20 years, do not allow an early release on parole for good behaviour.
 During his frequent periods of incarceration, Abdul Kahar reportedly did not receive much support and rehabilitation to enable him to assimilate into society completely.

 After his release in February 2005, Abdul Kahar found difficulty in adjusting to the outside world as a result of his criminal record and he himself spending most of his life in prison than outside.
 He was later employed by his brother Abdul Mutalib, who operated a furniture business.
 During his time at his brother's company, Abdul Kahar became a diligent and hard-working employee.
 He also formed a good relationship with his nieces and took care of his mother faithfully.
 However, after Abdul Mutalib sold his business, Abdul Kahar was once again jobless.